-Lalii creatrix Laurie lippe
+Lalii creatrix laurie lippe

 I come from the clan that enjoys having work be the statement.
 We ourselves can be quiet types.
 But if the above is not enough, then below is more:

 I left school – art school that is – after having accumulated so much debt that it was unwise to add more.
 I moved to New York to become a Famous Painter – but I came back – not to San Francisco, and my unfinished BFA – but to the beloved mountains and deserts of the western United States.
+To clarify:

 Although I went back to an overseas life, I made the American West my home as soon as I could.